smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

         cpu: "2"
 ```

-POD defined with constraints even when limits are equal to request but CPU is specified as a fractional number will not get explucive CPUs but will be run on the shared pool.
-Still, QoS class for such a pod is `Guaranteed`
+POD defined with constraints even when limits are equal to request but CPU is specified as a fractional number will not get exclusive CPUs but will be run on the shared pool.
+Still, QoS class for such a pod is `Guaranteed`.

 ### Examples